vgambier/gintonic/README.md

 ```
 Where:
   SystemX - is the name of a system/folder (DOS, NES, etc).<br>
-  GameX - is the name of a game.<br>
+  GameX - is the name of a game.
+Can be file or a folder, depending on the system.<br>

 `platforms` - allows you to specify a command to run a game on a particular system. `{0}` is substituted by the absolute path of the game you are launching.